1910567890/1910567890-Water-Access-In-Maij-Ndogo/README.md

 4. What the money was spent on?
 5. Will we have enough money to complete the project?
 6. Where can we cut costs?
-7. I want to see data at the national, provincial and town level.
+7. I want to see national, provincial, and town data.

+### Kay insights:
+Population 28M ,most people live in sokoto provinve Total cost to improve the infrastructure 154.49M and the budget is 146.74M 69% of water collectors are women
+64% of crime victims in water collection-related crimes are women Most of water victim_gender-related crimes against women occur on Friday and Saturday, and at 22:00 at night 66% of queue line for water access across all provinces are females